AhmHashem/MetalResCalc/README.md

 Download the file into your direcoty.

-in the CIW run the following command.
+in the CIW run the following commands.

-loadi("/path/to/listNetsFromSelection.il")   ; Executes and prints each line/output to CIW
+ - loadi("/path/to/listNetsFromSelection.il")   ; Executes and prints each line/output to CIW
+ - select the metals needed

-listNetsFromSelection()
+ - listNetsFromSelection()

+They will show up in your CIW window.